NMSU-Unmanned-Systems-Laboratory/EllipticalTrackingwithControls/README.md

 - A Linux system installed with a version of ROS 1
 - An RGB web-camera with known resolution and FOV
-- distinctly colored ring object with known diameter.
+- Distinctly colored ring object with known diameter.
 (The center of this ring is what will be tracked by the system)
 - Installation of Python as well as open CV

 ## ROS Workspace Setup